johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 not an unusual increase.
 I checked the wording because there is an unusual jump between April 14 and April 15, a 29% increase to 868 on April 15.

+There is a related note on the [CDC page that describes counts in US](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html):

+> *As of April 14, 2020, CDC case counts and death counts include both confirmed and probable cases and deaths.
+This change was made to reflect an interim COVID-19 position statement issued by the Council for State and Territorial Epidemiologists on April 5, 2020.
+The position statement included a case definition and made COVID-19 a nationally notifiable disease.

+> A confirmed case or death is defined by meeting confirmatory laboratory evidence for COVID-19.
+A probable case or death is defined by i) meeting clinical criteria AND epidemiologic evidence with no confirmatory laboratory testing performed for COVID-19; or ii) meeting presumptive laboratory evidence AND either clinical criteria OR epidemiologic evidence; or iii) meeting vital records criteria with no confirmatory laboratory testing performed for COVID19.

 ### A Methodological Note